csheldonhess/pain-salve-notes/README.md

 "Capsaicin, a major constituent of **cayenne peppers,** blocks substance P which relays pain sensations in your body.
 Cayenne is used topically to relieve many different types of pain, from diabetic neuropathy1, shingles2, migraine headaches, back aches, arthritis, menstrual cramps and other aches and pains." -HerbMentor, Cayenne

 "For Muscle Tension, Cramps and Pain - **(German) Chamomile** is also relaxing to the musculature.
 I reach for it whenever there is muscle tension related to stress or simply muscle tension leading to pain.
 I’ve seen it relieve severe menstrual cramps, as well as headaches that are accompanied by excess tension in the upper back and neck.
 Since pain can often be accompanied by emotional distress, chamomile brings welcome relief on many levels." -HerbMentor, Chamomile

+(Maybe?
+Internal, or external?)
+"Turmeric is used to treat a variety of symptoms associated with menstruation.
+As a blood mover it moves stagnant blood and reduces clots.
+It also works as an antispasmodic on smooth muscle tissue, helping to relieve pain associated with cramping." -HerbMentor, Turmeric